 When a philodendron is underwatered, it will start to show a wide array of symptoms, including stunted growth, and droopy or wilted leaves.
 These leaves may also start to turn yellow or brown, develop crispy edges, and even fall off the plant.

-The stems can also start to feel dry and brittle, and the entire plant will look sick and unhealthy.
+In addition to your philodendron’s leaves curling or otherwise looking pretty sad, the stems can also start to feel dry and brittle, and the entire plant will look sick and unhealthy.
 You will also see the dry soil start to pull away from the philodendron’s pot.

 The good news is that you can typically fix an underwatering problem fairly easily and the plants usually bounce back in a few days.
 But not properly watering the philodendron does put undue stress on the plant, which can make it susceptible to pests and diseases.
 That is why it is important to try to keep your plant properly hydrated.